michaelamie/pdf-bookmarks/README.md

 #pdf-bookmarks.py

-is a *super-mega-ultra* **opinionated**™ piece of software that connects a few convenient and useful Python classes (designed by somebody else) in a highly-obvious and simplistic way that involved almost no effort whatsoever on my part to acheive a practical goal that I needed satisfied for a case where having a 1 GB application bundle floating around just to make a couple of lousy PDF bookmarks was complete and total overkill.
+is a *super-mega-ultra* **opinionated**™ piece of software that connects a few convenient and useful Python objects (designed by somebody else) in a highly-obvious and simplistic way that involved almost no effort whatsoever on my part to acheive a practical goal that I needed satisfied for a case where having a 1 GB application bundle floating around just to make a couple of lousy PDF bookmarks was complete and total overkill.
 I am so great; my genius is unsurpassed.
 It's very good.

 ###Clicky-clacky.
 Enter.
 Wow.